SocialQu/Cortazar/docs/Tests.md

 # Tests

 ## Local Tests
-- [ ] I can paste a tweet, the results are relevant.
+- [X] I can paste a tweet, the results are relevant.
+    - [X] Loading View is rendered.
 - [ ] I can connect my Twitter user, and stories are fetched.
 - [ ] If my user is stored locally, I can see my stories.